ITIRadio/ESPN-API/README.md

 # ESPN-API
-### The final regular season NFL statistics SQLite database for '25-'26 has now been included in the repository.
+### The final regular season NFL statistics SQLite database for '25-'26, with separate databases for regular season and all games including the playoffs.
-### College Basketball Update: ESPN is changing the API on a weekly basis.
-Just as I publish a commit here, the API gets changed.
-For the time being, I am having to withdraw this utility until the API stabilizes.
-Hopefully, I'll be able to post a somewhat-permanent commit before the NCAA Tournament.

-### *Updates: NFL & CFB now updated for 2025 season, plus new utilities for maintaining a NFL SQLite database throughout the season.*

 Miscellaneous Python Linux command line utilities to access the ESPN API.
 Primarily designed for post-game box scores, but they can be used for game preview data as available, and in-game partial box scores.
+Includes utilities for maintaining a NFL SQLite database throughout the season.

-### *About the new NFL SQLite database utilities:*
+### *About the NFL SQLite database utilities:*

 1. To set up your own local copy of the SQLite database, run `python3 CreateNFLStatsSqliteDB.py` (with script in desired database directory).
 2. Updates need to be made daily, run `python3 -u ESPNNFLAPISqlite.py YYYYMMDD` (date in YYYYMMDD format, with script & database in desired directory).
 Doing updates the next day after a game day works best.